gravity226/Understanding_Data_Science/Basic_Statistics/README.md

 ```

 Potential problems with using the mean:
- - If there are outliers in your dataset it will skew the mean.
+ - If there are outliers your mean will be skewed.

 Example 3
 ``` python